wxl/blogofobe/docs/controllers.rst

 First create the controller called ``_controllers/photo_gallery.py``::

- # A stupid little photo gallery for Blogofile.
+ # A stupid little photo gallery for blogofobe.

  # Read all the photos in the /photos directory and create a page for each along
  # with Disqus comments.

  import os
- from blogofile.cache import bf
+ from blogofobe.cache import bf

  config = {"name"        : "Photo Gallery",
            "description" : "A very simplistic photo gallery, used as an example",